aleksandaroj/test/readme.txt

 2024-08-23
 */

-1. Deployable scripts are available in folder "Scripts"
+1. Deployable scripts are available in the folder "Scripts"
-2. Database restore file is available in folder "db"
+2. The database restore file is available in the folder "db"

 Comments:

+- Unzip the db/billups_test.zip file
+- Restore the database using the option Source/Device

-- After unzipping, and restoring database, you can run stored procedure sp_search -- within stored procedure there is prepared different variants for running stored procedure in order to check validity of the task
+- After having db online you can run the stored procedure dbo.sp_search() -- Within the stored procedure there are prepared different variants for running the stored procedure to check the validity of the task

-- Output format is not GeoJSON since polygon related task was not done.
+- The output format is not GeoJSON since the polygon-related task was not done.